cat-matta/MicroMouse/README.md

 Now if you want to copy someone else's code to your system (it doesn't update automatically), you would run:

-$ git pull
+$ git pull --no-edit

-And now you have the most recent code
+And now you have the most recent code, the --no-edit basically doesn't edit what you have

 NOTE NOTE NOTE
 ---------------
 When using git and editing files, everyone has to be on the SAME PAGE.
-Meaning that if I did a change and you didn't pull it and then you edit the code and push it, there will be conflict.
+Meaning that if I did a change and you didn't pull it and then you edit the code and push it, there will be a conflict.
+Git pull will REPLACE WHATEVER you .
 SO PLEASE BE CAREFULL and ALWAYS RUN:

-$ git pull
+$ git pull --no-edit

-AGAIN ALWAYS RUN THIS COMMAND SO THAT OUR FILES DON'T GET MESSED UP
+AGAIN ALWAYS RUN THIS COMMAND BEFORE YOU EDIT THE CODE SO THAT OUR FILES DON'T GET MESSED UP

+If in the case of you editing and forgeting to pull, what you could do is